-Aggi egate nearth claim reserves (page 3, nne 7). actua category covers all items included in line 14 of Part 2d of the U&I Exhibit.
-Usually we observe ries itemize each item in this category, stating the amount, and including a description of the ity and how it was calculated.
-This category may include the following: Provider insolvency reserve: This represents the liability that may revert to the company if the provider becomes insolvent.
-For companies utilizing provider risk-sharing arrangements, the actuary may need to establish a provider insolvency reserve.
-Reserve for future contingent events, for example, potentially might include extension of benefit reserves. • other loss reserves, actuarial liabilities, or related items presented as liabilities in the nal Statement. in any amou these ach actuarial liability included in the scope of the Actuarial Opinion but not otherwise included y of the above items, include a description of the liability and how it was calculated, state the nt and indicate where it is found in the Annual Statement (page and line number).
-Generally, items would be included as a liability on page 3, line 23.
-Examples of liabilities that might fall this category include: Amounts payable by the carrier under the provisions of risk-sharing arrangements: For carriers writing Medicaid, Medicare Advantage or Affordable Care Act- (ACA)-compliant business, that participate in state or federal risk adjustment programs, actuaries would include the accrual for the risk adjustment payable by the carrier to the program.
-Other amounts payable by the carrier to federal or state programs that are actuarial in nature.
-Speci ified actuarial items presented as assets in the Annual Statement. asset, ach actuarial asset included in the scope of the Actuarial Opinion, include a description of the state the amount, and indicate where it is included in the Annual Statement (page and line per).
-Generally, these items would be included either as an asset on page 2 or as a contra-liability ge 3.
-Pharmacy rebates (page 2, line 24): This is not necessarily an actuarial item.
+Aggregate health claim reserves (page 3, line 7).

+This category covers all items included in line 14 of Part 2d of the U&I Exhibit.
+Usually, in the work group's observation, actuaries itemize each item in this category, stating the amount, and including a description of the liability and how it was calculated.
+This category may include the following:

+- Provider insolvency reserve: This represents the liability that may revert to the company if the provider becomes insolvent.
+For companies utilizing provider risk-sharing arrangements, the actuary may need to establish a provider insolvency reserve. - Reserve for future contingent events, for example, potentially might include extension of benefit reserves.

+Any other loss reserves, actuarial liabilities, or related items presented as liabilities in the Annual Statement.

+For each actuarial liability included in the scope of the Actuarial Opinion but not otherwise included in any of the above items, include a description of the liability and how it was calculated, state the amount and indicate where it is found in the Annual Statement (page and line number).
+Generally, these items would be included as a liability on page 3, line 23.
+Examples of liabilities that might fall under this category include:

+- Amounts payable by the carrier under the provisions of risk-sharing arrangements: For carriers writing Medicaid, Medicare Advantage or Affordable Care Act (ACA)-compliant business, that participate in state or federal risk adjustment programs, actuaries would include the accrual for the risk adjustment payable by the carrier to the program. - Other amounts payable by the carrier to federal or state programs that are actuarial in nature.

+Specified actuarial items presented as assets in the Annual Statement.

+For each actuarial asset included in the scope of the Actuarial Opinion, include a description of the asset, state the amount, and indicate where it is included in the Annual Statement (page and line number).
+Generally, these items would be included either as an asset on page 2 or as a contra-liability on page 3.

+- Pharmacy rebates (page 2, line 24): This is not necessarily an actuarial item.
 However, if it is included as part of the Actuarial Opinion, the actuary should include it in the Actuarial Memorandum.
-If the determination of this item did not involve actuarial considerations, the actuary would include a statement reflecting that and document any reliance.
-Amounts recoverable from risk-sharing programs: For carriers writing Medicaid, Medicare Advantage, or ACA-compliant business, or that participate in state or federal risk adjustment programs, an actuary would usually include the accrual for the risk adjustment receivable to the carrier by the program.
-Amounts recoverable under provider risk sharing agreements.
-Amounts recoverable from reinsurance programs (page 2, line 16.1): For carriers writing ACA- compliant business that participate in state or federal reinsurance programs, an actuary would usually include the accrual for any amounts receivable to the carrier by the program.

-Accrued retrospective premiums or contingent premium receivables (page 2, line 15.3).
-Other amounts receivable from federal or state programs.
+If the determination of this item did not involve actuarial considerations, the actuary would include a statement reflecting that and document any reliance. - Amounts recoverable from risk-sharing programs: For carriers writing Medicaid, Medicare Advantage, or ACA-compliant business, or that participate in state or federal risk adjustment programs, an actuary would usually include the accrual for the risk adjustment receivable to the carrier by the program. - Amounts recoverable under provider risk sharing agreements. - Amounts recoverable from reinsurance programs (page 2, line 16.1): For carriers writing ACAcompliant business that participate in state or federal reinsurance programs, an actuary would usually include the accrual for any amounts receivable to the carrier by the program. - Accrued retrospective premiums or contingent premium receivables (page 2, line 15.3). - Other amounts receivable from federal or state programs.